 18. Each investor in an SEI Portfolio makes one investment decision, which is the selection of their chosen SEI Portfolio, causing the investor to invest in multiple Funds comprising their chosen SEI Portfolio.

 19. The Filer believes that combining all of the Fund Facts for the Funds in an SEI Portfolio in one document, in paper or electronic form in a single email attachment or a single document accessible through a hyperlink, along with a cover page, rather than delivering or sending separate multiple Fund Facts documents:

 (a) will allow investors to better understand that an SEI Portfolio is composed of several Funds with their own characteristics;

 (b) will facilitate the review of information provided in the Fund Facts of each Fund forming part of the selected SEI Portfolio; and

 (c) will not be so extensive as to cause a reasonable person to conclude that the combination prevents the information from being presented in a simple, accessible and comparable format.

 20. In the absence of the Exemption Sought, a Dealer would be required to comply with the Bundling Restrictions.

 The principal regulator is satisfied that the decision meets the test set out in the Legislation for the principal regulator to make the decision.

-(iii) how to access the Fund Facts for the Funds in the SEI Portfolio electronically;
+(a) the Fund Facts for all the Funds in the SEI Portfolio; and

 Investment Funds and Structured Products